NBrcS/NBank/README.md

 Hi visitor!!!

-In this repository i put my initial bank software on JAVA, maked on INTELIJJ this software isn't the best bank software, but i like him
+In this repository i put my initial bank software on JAVA, maked on INTELIJJ. this software isn't the best bank software, but i like him

 The software doesn't have a live actualization about the rates on economic market,